Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Context is gold: Use /clear between tasks, reference specific files, feed URLs directly.

-• Active control: Interrupt with Escape, correct early, maintain course.
-You're not a spectator.
+• Active control: Interrupt with Escape, correct early, stay on course.
+You are not a spectator.

 • Powerful Unix mode: -p flag to exit interactive mode and use alongside scripts, pipes, automation.
 Integrate Claude into any workflow.